dchacke/hiccdown/Readme.md

 ## The problem

-If you're used to writing embedded Ruby (those pesky `.erb` files), you may not realize how bad it is.
+If you’re used to writing embedded Ruby (those pesky `.erb` files), you may not realize how bad it is.

 Consider this template: